Ordinary and almost ordinary Prym varieties: Non-ordinary Pryms of unramified double covers

 \subsection{Almost ordinary}

-In this section, we prove Theorem \ref{Tintro2} by showing that there is a codimension one condition on a generic curve $X$ of genus $g$ and $p$-rank $f$ for which the Prym of an unramified double cover $\pi:Y \to X$ is almost ordinary.
-Recall that the almost ordinary condition means that the $p$-rank of $P_\pi$ is $g-2={\rm dim}(P_\pi) -1$.
+Theorem \ref{Tintro2}(1) follows from Theorem \ref{T:NE}, which states that there is a codimension one condition on a generic curve $X$ of genus $g$ and $p$-rank $f$ for which the Prym of an unramified double cover $\pi:Y \to X$ is almost ordinary.
+The almost ordinary condition means that the $p$-rank of $P_\pi$ is $g-2={\rm dim}(P_\pi) -1$.

-Consider the stratum $\R_g^{(f,g-2)}=W_g^f \cap V_g^{g-2}$ whose points represent unramified double covers $\pi:Y \to X$ such that $X$ is a smooth curve of genus $g$ and $p$-rank $f$ and such that $P_\pi$ has $p$-rank $f'=g-2$ (or, equivalently, such that $P_\pi$ is almost ordinary).
+Consider the stratum ${\mathcal R}_g^{(f,g-2)}=W_g^f \cap V_g^{g-2}$ whose points represent unramified double covers $\pi:Y \to X$ such that $X$ is a smooth curve of genus $g$ and $p$-rank $f$ and such that $P_\pi$ has $p$-rank $f'=g-2$ (or, equivalently, such that $P_\pi$ is almost ordinary).